People living with HIV can take medicine called anti-retrovirals to treat HIV.

 * HIV medicine can limit the amount of HIV in your blood, by stopping it from making new copies of the virus.

-* If medicines are taken as prescribed the amount of virus in a persons blood can be very low- to a level known as undetectable.
+* If medicines are taken as prescribed the amount of virus in your blood can reduce down to a very low level.

-* Only your Doctor will be able to tell you if the amount of virus in your blood by a blood test.
+* Only your doctor will be able to tell you the amount of virus in your blood, based on the results of a viral load blood test.

-If a person reaches an undetectable level of virus in their blood, it means the virus is not fighting against your immune system and also means you cannot pass on HIV to another person.
-This is commonly known as U= U meaning; undetectable = untransmissible
+If you have HIV and the level of virus in your blood is “undetectable”, it means the virus is not fighting against your immune system and making you sick.
+It also means you cannot pass HIV on to other people.
+This is commonly known as U=U meaning “undetectable = untransmissible”.

 In bed with U=U